 Pitch Magazine – Issue two

 Pitch Magazine is a publication by and for Black creators.
-Their works is a celebration of Black creativity and expression and their second issue emphasizes unfiltered Blackness.
+Their work is a celebration of Black creativity and expression and their second issue emphasizes unfiltered Blackness.
 It is beautifully designed and curated, filled with art and writing that resonates deeply with its readers.

 Asahmed Magazine – BLCK PWER